CUAHSI/Water-Content-Portal/docs/contribute.md

     - Find the file you wish to edit.
     - Edit the file directly in the browser editor and commit changes to your new branch.
 Remember the website uses Markdown (.md) for text.
     - Start a pull request to get your changes reviewed and merged into the `main` branch.
+3. **Send us an email!** Send us an email directly at help@cuahsi.org with your suggested edits or content to the platform.

 ### Contributing Content already living in a seperate GitHub repository
 Our platform is configured to support [Git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules), which allows us to embed content from other repositories (like yours) into the portal.
 If you have content in a separate GitHub repository (e.g., a tutorial, documentation, or textbook) that you would like to contribute: